OPM/opm-publications/ghgt14/README.md

 ## Content:

-# Copy these files to the INCLUDE directory in the Norne model
+The following files needs to be copied to the INCLUDE directory in the Norne model.
+They add solvent related keywords with CO2 properties to the deck.

-# They add solvent related keywords with CO2 properties to the deck
+Note that in OPM Flow SWOF and SGOF can be combined with SOF2.
+I.e. no need to convert them into SWFN, SGFN and SOF3.

-CO2INJ.SCH
+* CO2INJ.SCH
-co2_misc.inc
+* co2_misc.inc
-co2_prop_mod.inc
+* co2_prop_mod.inc
-GASINJ.SCH
+* GASINJ.SCH

-# python scripts to handle ensemble of models.
+The folder also includes some python scripts to run the ensembles.
-# probably need some hand tuning to make it work for your case
+They are uploaded as is and will need some hand to make it work on your system.

-distToddLong.py
+* distToddLong.py
-modifyDataFile.py
+* modifyDataFile.py
-plotEnsambles.py
+* plotEnsambles.py
-runtimeEnsambles.py
+* runtimeEnsambles.py